 Bleaching also takes all the moisture and natural oils out of your hair making it feel dry and straw-like.

 All these factors can cause breakage, or encourage existing breakage to worsen.

-A bonding agent such a Olaplex can help to close your hair cuticles, while a deep conditioning mask will help hydrate your hair.
+A bonding agent such as Olaplex can help to close your hair cuticles, while a deep conditioning mask will help hydrate your hair.

-Bleaching is a very intensive process and even the most meticulous people can make a mistake, so you shouldn’t feel badly if one happens.
+Bleaching is a very intensive process and even the most meticulous people can make a mistake, so you shouldn’t feel bad if one happens.

 Almost all hair mistakes can be corrected in some way, shape, or form.